-Patent Box: supplementary: cost-sharing arrangements
+Patent Box: supplementary: cost sharing arrangements

-Three companies have R&D facilities which allow them to carry on complementary R&D in different fields of research with a view to combining the results into one specific product.
+Three companies A, B and C have R&D facilities which allow them to carry on complementary R&D in different fields of research with a view to combining the results into one specific product.
 There is no guarantee that the costs of each specialist area of research will be equal, so the participators may agree that the income arising from any resultant IP (including, but not exclusive to, patents) will be split according to the relative costs incurred by each participator.

 It would also be acceptable to apportion costs based on anticipated income from the invention for each contributor’s field of use or geographical location, if the facts support that arrangement within the CSA.

 Alternatively they may agree that the costs incurred by each participator should be recorded and that the greatest contributor will be reimbursed a proportion of their costs by the other participators.
 The income arising from the resultant IP would then be split equally between the participators, resulting in both costs and income being split equally across the participators.

 Accordingly, each of the participators will have contributed to the development of the IP and will be entitled to a share of the income from that IP as a result.
 To the extent that this income includes income from a qualifying patent it should qualify for the Patent Box just as it would if it were not within a CSA.